Reducing Stillbirth in Scotland

 We track National Records for Scotland (NRS) data converting into data for improvement See the latest aggregated stillbirth rate published in September 2018

 Giving written information specific to fetal movement helps pregnant women have the confidence to report to health professionals when they have concerns.
 Tommy's research have launched a leaflet with key messages for movement.
-SPSP maternity are encouraging all boards to issue this to pregnant women and their families.
+SPSP maternity care are encouraging all boards to issue this to pregnant women and their families.
 Click the link above to learn more about leaflet.